My interests include:

 I particularly dislike:

-Since July 2006, I have been back in England, initially working as a property manager for a local property company (Ambassador), and then from October 2006, I was teaching at Burgoyne Middle School in Potton, Bedfordshire, as cordinator for Geography and History.
+Since July 2006, I have been back in England, initially working as a property manager for a local property company (Ambassador), and then from October 2006, I taught at Burgoyne Middle School in Potton, Bedfordshire, as cordinator for Geography and History.
+I retired in 2007 but did supply teaching for a few years.

-Intermittently from 2005 to 2009 I was editing the memoirs of Donald Welbourn, a leading 20th century engineer.
+Intermittently from 2005 to 2009 I edited the memoirs of Donald Welbourn, a leading 20th century engineer.
 For further information see Donald's memoirs page.

-From December 2003 to July 2006 I was resident in Redlands in California (USA), accompanying my husband Paul who was working for ESRI.
-I did voluntary work (particularly at Children's Forest in the local San Bernardino mountains), and seeking leisure activities to keep me busy.
+From December 2003 to July 2006 I lived in Redlands in California (USA), accompanying my husband Paul who was working for ESRI.
+I did voluntary work (particularly at Children's Forest in the local San Bernardino mountains), and as a support assistant in an elementary school

 Until the end of 2003, I worked at the Independent Schools Association, as Professional Development Officer.